daleharvey/erldocs/README.markdown

 `./erldocs`

-Calling erldocs with one argument will changes the output directory to the one specified in the argument.

-`./erldocs docs/alternate_location`

-Calling erldocs with multiple arguments changes both the destination of the generated documentation and the source of the documentation.
+Additional arguments can specify the location to source files to be documented

-`./erldocs path/to/erlang/otp/lib/edoc doc/edoc_docs`
+`./erldocs path/to/erlang/otp/lib/* path/to/erlang/erts`

-Source arguments can use wildcards.
+You can specify the output directory with the `-o` flag

-`./erldocs path/to/erlang/otp/lib/* doc/otp_docs`
+`./erldocs -o path/to/output path/to/erlang/otp/lib/* path/to/erlang/erts`